 Final Stretch

-The Final Stretch lasts five to 10 minutes and can be performed seated or standing.
-This segment features longer static holds and deeper stretches designed to improve flexibility and mobility.
-The chair is used as a tool to deepen stretches in a safe and effective manner.
+The Final Stretch segment is 5 to 10 minutes in length and features longer static holds and deeper stretches designed to improve flexibility and mobility.
+Participants should be seated for this segment.
+The support of a chair helps to deepen stretches in a safe and effective manner.

 Hold the Stretch

-Hold these stretches for three to five breaths or approximately 10 – 30 seconds for greater gains in flexibility.
+Hold these stretches for three (3) to five breathes (5) or approximately 10 to 30 seconds for greater gains in flexibility; up to 60 seconds for older adults.

 Avoid Forcing the Stretch